amolraswan/stata_workshop/session1/2_statacommands/conditional_statements.md

 has_children: false
 ---

-What if we want to know the number of vaccinations done on April 2 or the average number of daily covishield vaccinations done in March in Pathankot, Punjab (which is my hometown!)?
+What if we want to know the number of vaccinations done on April 2 or the average number of daily covishield vaccinations done in March in Jalandhar, Punjab (which is my hometown!)?

 ## If qualifier